reynaldi116/EKR_Tubes_DSP_2025/README.md

 ---

 ## 🛠️ Key Components

-### 🔹 main_app.py
-The main entry point of the application.
-Running this script launches the entire system.

-### 🔹 tubes_dsp.ipynb
-A Jupyter Notebook used for experimentation and testing of signal processing functionalities in an interactive format.

 ### 🔹 src/main.py
 Coordinates the overall logic and acts as the main controller connecting GUI, signal processing, and video capture.